Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Somatic Attack**

-    When a creature within 5 feet of you casts a spell, you can use your reaction to make a melee weapon attack against that creature.
+    When a creature within 5 feet of you casts a spell, it provokes an :rsc-reaction:**Opportunity Attack** from you.

-- **Caster Hunter**
+- **Concentration Breaker**

      When you damage a creature that is concentrating, it has Disadvantage on the Saving Throw it makes to maintain Concentration.